 -introducing your child to the picture cards and set 1 sounds.

 In Maple Class (Reception), your child will learn how to ‘read’ the sounds in words and how these sounds can be written down.
 This is essential for reading, but it also helps children learn to spell.
 We teach the children simple ways of remembering these sounds and letters through illustrations, rhymes and reviewing the sounds daily.

 The children also practice reading (and spelling) what we call ‘tricky words’, such as ‘once,’ ‘have,’ ‘said’ and ‘where’.

-The children practice their reading with books that match the phonics and the ‘tricky words’ they know.
-They start thinking that they can read and this does wonders for their confidence.
+The children practise their reading with books that match the phonics and the ‘tricky words’ they know.
+They start believing that they can read and this does wonders for their confidence.

 Key Stage 1